shakacode/react-webpack-rails-tutorial/README.md

 By Justin Gordon and the Shaka Code Team, [www.shakacode.com](http://www.shakacode.com)

+- Your first step might be to take a loook at this [simple tutorial of using React on Rails](https://github.com/shakacode/react_on_rails/blob/master/docs/tutorial.md).
 - We have a [react-native client for this project](https://github.com/shakacode/react-native-tutorial).
 - If this work interests you and you are looking for full or part-time remote work, please [click here](http://forum.shakacode.com/t/railsonmaui-is-hiring-and-partnering-part-time-remote-is-ok/156).
 - [ShakaCode](http://www.shakacode.com) is doing Skype plus Slack/Github based coaching for "React on Rails".
 [Click here](http://www.shakacode.com/work/index.html) for more information.